Struggling with Notice Period: How Can I Convince HR to Accept a Buyout?

 saswatabanerjee

-So if it is not stated in your appointment letter, then you need to sit with HR and your reporting manager and get an approval for a shorter notice period. they need to approve. its not an automatic right given to you.
+Payment in lieu of notice period is not a right of the employee unless specifically provided for in the standing orders or appointment letter.
+If it is not stated in your appointment letter, then you need to sit with HR and your reporting manager to get approval for a shorter notice period.
+They need to approve; it is not an automatic right given to you.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute